 Some info on the author

 In 1974, as a sixteen year old I joined the Royal Navy, as a Junior Radio Operator 2nd Class.
-This was a life far removed from my previous spare-time days dinghy sailing on the Clyde and Forth.
-After training and two years on a cruiser (though inaccurately termed ‘destroyer’ for political reasons by the R.N.)
-I was drafted into submarines.
+After training and two years on a cruiser (although inaccurately termed ‘destroyer’ for political reasons by the R.N.), I was drafted into submarines.
 Apart from a short spell in Hong Kong on an ex-minesweeper involved in anti-immigration patrols; for the most part I spent the rest of my service onboard a Polaris submarine; or ashore involved in various aspects of naval communications.
 Having attained the rate of Leading Radio Operator (Submarines) in my early twenties, for numerous reasons I decided to leave armed service.
 I was in the process of doing so in the spring of 1982, when I was recalled for ‘Operation Corporate’: otherwise known as the Falklands War.
 Working ashore on submarine related communications and operations, I was finally released in November of that year.

 Between 1986 and 1994 I traded as a freelance special-effects still-life photographer.
 By the early 1990s new electronic technology was making my hard-learned skills redundant and I had no wish to become a glorified computer operator.
 I experimented with fashion (having learned much from my ex-business partner) but detested and despised ‘fashion people’ even more than I did ‘advertising people’.
 It was time to do something else.